GreenBeanGravy/GUIa11y/README.md

 # FortniteA11y

 The project aims to make Fortnite more accessible for visually impaired users by providing screenreader output for the game's user interface.
-It consists of two main files: `FortniteA11y.py` and `editor.py`.
+It consists of two main files: `GUIa11y.py` and `editor.py`.

-## FortniteA11y.py
+## GUIa11y.py

-This script helps visually impaired users navigate through the Fortnite user interface by providing audio feedback for the selected elements.
+This script helps visually impaired users navigate through the Fortnite (or any other games) user interface by providing audio feedback for the selected elements.
 Users can navigate through sections and elements using the arrow keys.
 The script also takes screenshots and compares them to a library of images to provide context about the current game screen.

 ### Dependencies